 The fuel system on your Pursuit boat has two fuel tanks and four manual "ON/OFF" fuel valves.
 Refer to the Schematics section.
-The port side fuel valves are located under the port side fold out seat.
-To access the valves pull the seat to the fully opened position and open the rectangular access hatch.
-The starboard side fuel valves are located inside the starboard side storage door.
-To access, remove the four pull ins from the poly assembly and remove.
-The valves are directly below.
+The fuel valves are located under the aft mechanical hatch in the cockpit floor.
 The valves are off when the handle is perpendicular to the fuel flow.
 The fuel valves allow the operator to run the engines from both tanks or from the port tank or starboard tank.
 The starboard fuel fill supplies the starboard tank and the port fuel fill supplies the port tank.

 During normal operation, the port tank should supply the port engine and the starboard tank should supply the starboard engine.
 The fuel valves on each tank are labeled port (red band) and starboard (green band).
 The labels refer to the engine the valve supplies.
 If a fuel supply problem occurs in one of the fuel tanks, both engines can be temporarily operated from either the port or starboard fuel tank by opening both valves on that tank.
 Operating the boat with all four, fuel valves open, is not recommended and should be avoided.
 The engines will not draw fuel equally from the fuel tanks when both engines are operating from both tanks.
-Operating with all four fuel valves open can cause one tank to be emptied while the other tank is partially full, resulting in fuel supply problems.
+Operating with all four fuel valves open can cause one tank to be emptied and the other tank is partially full, resulting in fuel supply problems.